melaldrinreyes/Carlisting/frontend-react/OPENROUTER_SETUP.md

 # OpenRouter API Setup Guide

-This guide will help you set up the OpenRouter API for the AutoDeals ChatBot.
+This guide will help you set up the OpenRouter API with SDK for the AutoDeals ChatBot.

-## Why OpenRouter?
+## Why OpenRouter with SDK?

 OpenRouter provides:
 - ✅ **Multiple AI Models**: Access GPT-3.5, GPT-4, Claude, and more
 - ✅ **CORS Support**: Works perfectly from frontend applications
+- ✅ **SDK Integration**: Clean, type-safe API calls using OpenAI SDK
 - ✅ **Pay-per-use**: No subscription required
 - ✅ **Reliable**: Better uptime and response rates